Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 ### Choosing the best approach

 If you have already read about the different types of Slowly Changing Dimensions, you might be surprised by some of them (Type 1 - "overwrite" and Type 3 - "add new attribute"), where we simply overwrite the previous values, or only store one previous value per attribute instead of the whole history.
 I think the explanation is simple: these approaches made sense decades ago, when every kilobyte of disk space was valuable.
-Nowadays, disk space is negligibly cheap and the data is significantly more valuable the disk space, so we can disregard those approaches.
+Nowadays, disk space is negligibly cheap and the data is significantly more valuable than disk space, so we can disregard those approaches.

 Now we can choose, whether to use SCD Type 2 - "add new row", Type 4 - "add history table", or a so-called Type 6 - "hybrid" approach.
 From my point of view, we should not generate a new surrogate Entity Key for every change of the record, because then a) we'll have to make sure all facts referring this dimension are assigned a correct key, and b) it simply forces the users to always select the historical data, which might not be their intention.
 In fact, from my experience, we need to get the historical data significantly more rarely than just a simple current state, which is what people expect "by default".